nrwl/nx/docs/shared/migration/adding-to-existing-project.md

 npx nx@latest init
 ```

 This will set up Nx for you - updating the `package.json` file and creating a new `nx.json` file with Nx configuration based on your answers during the set up process.
 The set up process will suggest installing Nx plugins that might be useful based on your existing repository.
-The example below is using the `@nx/eslint` and `@nx/next` plugins to run ESLint and Next tasks with Nx:
+The example below is using the `@nx/eslint` and `@nx/next` plugins to run ESLint and Next.js tasks with Nx:

 ```json {% fileName="nx.json" %}
 {